joassi/centosrnd/README.md

 # Terraform - how to securely deploy Azure resources

-This Project contains all files for my attempt at the servian techChallengeApp infra deployment.
+This Project contains all files for an attempt at the servian techChallengeApp infra deployment.

+The approach is minimal using basic linux Centos vm deployment, utilized use of keyvault to store secrets and azure storage for state files etc. in an attempt to add some security.

+Upon provisioning it will take the IP of the host machine that ran the terraform script and add that to the nsg rules to limit access.
+Enabled ports for HTTP,HTTPS for testing and SSH for access.

+Used bootstrap to prepare the vm for some prereqs used to running the golang techchallenge app and some test.

+Main apps installed is golang for linux to run the techchallenge commands and lynx to test if the page is accessible.

 ## Content
 This folder contains the following files: